rosshamish/cmput291p1-airlinedb/README.txt

 # Any assumptions or design decision extraneous to the specification on eClass

 -When showing more details on a booking, show all information in bookings and ticket tables (doesn't show airports, flight info etc.)
+-Functionality for user story 10 and 11 does not exist -Can only search by airport code and not by airport name